 Our corporate governance guidelines provide that a majority of the board of directors will consist of independent directors.
 All of our directors other than Mark W. Kowlzan, our chairman and chief executive officer, and Paul T. Stecko, our former chairman who served as an executive officer from 1999 to 2013 and in an advisory capacity through the end of 2017, are independent and not employed by us.
 In determining independence of those directors, the nominating and governance committee conducts an annual review and reports its findings to the full board.
-The nominating and governance committee determines if any material relationships exist that would impair the independence of any of the non-employee directors and makes a recommendation to the board as to the independence of the directors.
+The nominating and governance directors and makes a recommendation to the board as to the independence of the directors.

 A director may not qualify as independent unless the board of directors affirmatively determines that the director has no material relationship with us.
 The board of directors has not adopted categorical standards of materiality for independence purposes (other than those set forth in the New York Stock Exchange ("NYSE") listing standards).
-In connection with the review performed at its February 23, 2021 meeting, the committee and the board were not aware of any relationship that would disqualify a non-employee director from being independent.
+In connection with the review performed at its February 23, 2022 meeting, the committee and the board were not aware of any relationship that would disqualify any director, other than Mr. Kowlzan, our current Chief Executive Officer, and Mr. Stecko, our former Chief Executive Officer, from being independent.
 The board and the nominating and governance committee considered the following relationships in making its determination.
+In 2021, the board found James D. Woodrum, who currently serves on our board and is not standing for reelection to our board at the 2022 annual meeting, to be independent.